AdobeDocs/experience-platform.en/help/rtcdp/administration/launch.md

 ## Create a rule to tell Launch what data to send

-Next, create a rule to tell Launch what data you want to send to Adobe Experience Platform and when you want to send it.
+Next, create a rule to let Launch know what data you want to send to Adobe Experience Platform and when you want to send it.

 1. Under the **[!UICONTROL Rules]** tab, configure an event that will trigger on each new page of the website when the Launch library loads.